fourfeatherz/DS2002F25/python/chatbot_ui.md

 * Store logs in SQLite for persistence.
 * When you upgrade hardware, try larger models or longer contexts.

-You now have a minimal—but well‑behaved—chatbot web app that you can bend to your will: classroom demos, internal tools, or a foundation for something much bigger.
+You now have a minimal—but well‑behaved—chatbot web app that you can bend to your will: classroom demos, internal tools, and a foundation for your final project.
+Go Hoos